Communications in Saint Helena, Ascension and Tristan da Cunha: Satellite Earth station

 As of 2023, OneWeb is currently constructing a satellite earth station at Deadwood Plain, to support operations over the South Atlantic Ocean using capacity from the newly inaugurated submarine cable.

 The St Helena Government hopes to attract operators of satellite ground stations to the island who would lease capacity on the planned submarine cable for backhauling and so contribute to the operational costs of the latter, with a project launched in February 2018 seeing to this purpose.
 Satellite ground stations on St Helena could support communications with satellites in low Earth orbit, including those in polar, equatorial and inclined orbit and with high-throughput satellites in medium Earth as well as Geostationary orbit.

 Ascension

 Telecommunications

-Sure SA provides all telecom services in Ascension Island, including telephone, internet and mobile services.
+Ascension Island Mobile, a mobile network owned by the Ascension Island Government, launched services in March 2026.
+This followed notice by Sure SA Ltd of their intent to cease telecommunications operations on the island.
+Sure SA previously provided a range of telecom services in Ascension Island, including telephone, internet and mobile services.
 The island does not have submarine connectivity.
-As of 2023, ADSL services are available with a maximum speed of 1.5 Mbit/s with a 14 GB data cap.
+In 2023, Sure SA ADSL services were available with a maximum speed of 1.5 Mbit/s with a 14 GB data cap.

 Since 2012 Ascension has a cellular network based on the GSM standard which covers Georgetown, Wideawake Airfield, Travellers Hill and Two Boats Village.
 Initially, services were not marketed locally but instead only offered to visitors using their home operators' international roaming service.
 Local 2G and 4G services were launched in 2016.

 Separately, Ascension hosts British, European and US communications equipment for satellites, telescopes, spacecraft tracking and signals intelligence, and was historically an important mid-atlantic communications hub.